valekrus/ESP8266/LCD_PCF8674/readme.md

--- and tell the library the display is 16x2 characters big (this is by default, so you can omit them). lcd.begin(1, 2, 16, 2) lcd.print("Hello, world!")
+-- and tell the library the display is 16x2 characters big (this is by default, so you can omit them). lcd.begin(1, 2, 16, 2) lcd.print("Hello, world!") function notice() lcd.scroll(1, "This is the scrolling line.
+NodeMCU heap:" .. node.heap(), 1, 150, notice) end; notice()
 ```

 ####Details:
-It uses 4-bit connection with display, wiring as follow:
+I use 4-bit connection with display, wiring as follow:

 P7 | P6 | P5 | P4 | P3 | P2 | P1 | P0
 ---|----|----|----|----|----|----|---